The Lighthouse of Houston

-The Lighthouse of Houston is a private, non-profit education and service center dedicated to assisting blind and visually impaired people in the Houston, Texas metropolitan area to live independently.
+The Lighthouse of Houston is a private, non-profit education and service center dedicated to assisting blind and visually impaired people in the Houston, Texas, United States metropolitan area to live independently.
 The Lighthouse serves approximately 9,000 people each year and is a member agency of the United Way of Greater Houston.

 History

 In 1939, Nellie Mae Wimberly, a legally blind teacher who ran a home education program for blind people in Houston, joined with James G. Donovan, a prominent attorney, to secure funding and support for a program that would help blind people become more productive and independent.
 Wimberly, Donovan and E. M. Biggers formed the Harris County Association for the Blind – chartered by the State of Texas as a private, nonprofit organization to provide educational and vocational opportunities for blind and visually impaired people in Harris County, Texas.
 Wimberly served without pay as the organization's first executive director, and Donovan became president of the first Board of Directors.

 That same year, a textile department was opened with sewing machines donated by the Houston Area Lions Clubs.
 With no permanent headquarters of its own, the Lighthouse moved from place to place.

 In the 1940s, the Lighthouse began producing pot holders, pillow cases, aprons, rag dolls, brooms, mops, woven rugs and bath mats.
 It also began caning chairs.
 Its products were available at a concession stand in the lobby of Houston's City Hall.
 It was during this period that the Lighthouse became a United Way agency.

 In the 1950s, the Lighthouse hired its first paid executive director, Geraldine Rougagnac, and the Lighthouse was able to move into a newly built facility at 3530 West Dallas, which today houses the agency's Industrial Division.
 At that time, the building housed a training center, home economics room, cafeteria, occupational therapy, a pre-school nursery, vending stand and the workshop.
 The Lighthouse began selling its products door-to-door, and trained and certified volunteer braillists, recruited from Temple Emanu El Sisterhood and Temple Beth Israel, began transcribing reading materials for the blind.

 The 1960s saw the expansion of the warehouse and the sub-contract department.
 The Lighthouse bought five Perkins Braille-writers and contracted with the Texas Education Agency Textbook Division to transcribe textbooks for blind children in public schools.
 It negotiated a long-term lease with the city of Houston for the land at 3602 West Dallas and built a new children's building, library and gym there.
 It discontinued door-to-door sales, began training in medical transcription and clerical skills, and expanded its facility to include a Rehabilitation Center.